Private Mortgage Lender in Canada

 When you buy a home, it is advisable to contact several mortgage lenders and prepare your finances and documents.
 Several different factors go into qualifying for a mortgage in Canada:

 Good Credit Score: Check your credit score before applying because even if everything else is in check, bad credit can stop the entire process.
 Your credit score is the deciding factor for if you get pre-approved, and for how much.
 Lenders want assurance you can repay your debt, so they consider the following factors: payment history, outstanding debt, applying for new credit too often and the length of term.

 Compare Lenders: Get to know the mortgage landscape.
 Read the fine print and ask questions about requirements and fees, including costs outside of the principal and interest payments.
 Remember this may be the single biggest purchase of your life, you need to have as much information as possible.

-Interest Rate: Although all traditional lenders have a base interest rate set by the Bank of Canada, they can have different final rates to offer you, shop around.
+Interest Rate: Although all traditional lenders have a base interest rate set by the Bank of Canada, they can have different final rates to offer you, shop around for mortgage rates.
 The type of term you choose will also determine your interest rate; a fixed-rate mortgage keep the same interest rate over a 4-5 year term.
 A variable mortgage means interest rates can go up or down with market conditions.